Lamb sets table on Thanksgiving as Cowboys beat Giants 28-20

 RECORD-TYING KICK

 Graham Gano tied the New York record for longest field goal with a 57-yarder in the first quarter.
-The kick came on fourth-and-32 after the Giants had a touchdown wiped out by a penalty for an ineligible receiver downfield and Jones was flagged for intentional grounding.
+The kick came on fourth-and-32 after the negated TD and an intentional grounding penalty on Jones.

 INJURIES